nicholflowers/Cheating-at-Scrabble/README.md

 | `wordscore.py` | Holds `score_word`, which returns the Scrabble score for a given word. |

 ## 🚀 Implementation Details

+The program reads the official Scrabble word list, tests every word against the rack by consuming its letters (so a wildcard can stand in for any missing letter), then scores the matches and sorts them by score and alphabetically.
+Each step is detailed below.

 ### 🔹 Input Validation